15 of the Best Waterfalls in Iceland

 West Iceland

-This couple, despite being unlucky with the weather, visited and hiked to so many waterfalls.
-One they visited is on on the north side of Snæfellsnes peninsula.
+This couple, despite getting caught in some rough weather, visited and hiked to many of the waterfalls in Iceland.
+One they visited is on the north side of the Snæfellsnes peninsula.
 It’s very close to the village Grundarfjörður and lies by the roots of the mountain Kirkjufell.
-The waterfall is Kirkjufellsfoss and almost lies by the road so you don’t need to hike for this one.
+The waterfall, Kirkjufellsfoss is very close to the road so you don’t need to hike to see it.

-A very pretty but small fall with stunning views.
+A very pretty but small waterfall with stunning views.

 GPS Coordinates: 64°55’33.96″N 23°18’41.26″W

-While driving around Iceland in your camper van, you will see so many waterfalls and this is just a list of many of the more spectacular ones.
+While driving around Iceland in your camper van, you will see many waterfalls and this is just a list of some of the more spectacular ones.
 There are not many roads taking you to these sites that you can’t drive on with campers.
-The only possible hindrance might be seasonal ones like snow.
+The only possible hindrance might be seasonal concerns, like snow.

-Of these waterfalls we have featured here, which one is your favorite?
+Of all of Iceland’s famous waterfallss we have featured here, which one is your favorite?

 Waterfalls Waterfalls featured above WaterfallOther waterfalls